scottpetrovic/scottpetrovic.github.io/blog/content/posts/2024/chip-8-emulator.md

 ## Creating an Emulator

 One aspect of programming that has mystified me for a long time is emulator programming.
 Playing those retro games in the web browser.
 How does that even work.
-It is fascinating how people can get systems working somehow just with javascript.
+It is fascinating how people can get these old systems recreated somehow just with javascript.
 I thought to myself, there has to be some good project out there to teach the basics.

 After a short amount of time, I stumbled upon a free code camp project that does just this teaching how to re-create a CHIP-8 emulator.
 The CHIP-8 system was before my time and computers were more primitive.
 This system is not going to win any awards for beauty, but it seemed like the perfect learning path.
 Here is the tutorial:  [Free code camp tutorial](https://www.freecodecamp.org/news/creating-your-very-own-chip-8-emulator/)